 Previously, Mr. Fearn was with McKinsey & Company, a strategy management consulting firm in Los Angeles.
-There, Mr. Fearn worked with Fortune 200 companies to address issues of profitability and develop business strategies.
-Prior to his involvement with McKinsey & Company he worked at JP Morgan & Company, a global investment banking firm in New York City, where he was involved with corporate mergers and acquisitions, and was an associate at Los Angeles based Capital Group Companies prior to attending business school.
+Mr. Fearn worked with Fortune 200 companies to address issues of profitability and develop business strategies.
+Prior to his involvement with McKinsey & Company he worked at JP Morgan & Company, a global investment banking firm in New York City, where he was involved with corporate merger and acquisition assignments.

 Mr. Fearn received a Bachelor of Arts in Political Science from the University of California, Berkeley and a Master of Business Administration from the Harvard University Graduate School of Business.
 Mr. Fearn is also the co-author of a white paper entitled A Productive Inner City, Rebuilding Los Angeles’ Competitiveness.
 The white paper examines economic development within the disadvantaged urban area of Los Angeles, and is the basis for work currently being conducted on "The Competitive Advantage of the Inner City" at Harvard Business School by Michael E. Porter, the Roland Christensen Professor of Business Administration.